 Adopted High School Scholarship

 The Adopted High School is a merit scholarship for U. S. High School graduates who attend FAMU Adopted High School.
 FAMU has memorandum of agreements with a select group of high schools.
 The valedictorian or salutatorian of their graduating high school class.
 Eligible scholars will receive an award to cover the cost of tuition minus the sum of Bright Futures, the National Merit® award or other scholarships and awards.
 The scholarship will cover fees associated with tuition, but minus the postal fee and the orientation fee.
-The scholarship also provides $2,736 to use toward university housing and $2,291 to use toward (university meal plan).
+The scholarship also provides base-rates for double-room occupancy and campus meal plan.

 Students are eligible to receive an award for a maximum of eight (8) semesters.
 Students must maintain enrollment in the degree program under which this award was made.
 Students may not change majors.
 Students must enroll in fifteen credit hours per semester.
 Awards are not made during the summer term.

 • Served as the class valedictorian or salutatorian.

 • Graduated from a FAMU Adopted High School

 • Be a U.S. citizen or permanent resident